williamleif/socialsent/README.md

 ## Dependencies

 **The code is not currently compatible with the newest Keras distribution (1.0); only the "denisfy"/Densifier method requires this package, however.
-So you can either install an older Keras (0.3) or remove all calls to the "densify" method.
+So you can either (a) set up a conda environment using the provided environment.yml file, (b) install an older Keras (0.3) manually, or (c) remove all calls to the "densify" method.
 I aim to update this dependency in the near future**

 An up-to-date Python 2.7 distribution, with the standard packages provided by the anaconda distribution is required.
 However, the code was only tested with some versions of these packages.